Notes to Consider

 To ensure optimum thriftiness and effectiveness, Caregivers, patients and growers should be allowed to barter and sell among themselves, thus addressing redundancy and overgrows while providing the medium for benevolent outreach.

 Seizures by law enforcement must NEVER be destroyed.
 Instead, “contraband” can be processed and afforded to the poor who are without the means to appreciate Cannabis therapies.

 A pound of quality cannabis flower (which includes the whole plant, flowers AND leaf) can produce upwards of 60 grams of cannabis oil when properly processed.
-Lesser strains may of course produce measurably less.
+Lesser cultivars may produce measurably less.

-Cannabis oil, most particularly FECO, does not taste good smoked, nor does it produce the effects preferred by the recreational user.
-Medicinal oils are generally sought to be sedative and soothing, as what would be preferred by someone effected by chronic illness.
+Cannabis oil, most particularly FECO that has been prepared at home with inexpensive equipment, does not taste good smoked, nor does it produce the effects preferred by the recreational user.
+Medicinal oils are generally sought to be healing, sedative and soothing – exactly what would be preferred by someone effected by chronic or terminal illness.